DoubleHyphen/morton-encoding/README.md

 This crate was originally built with fractal analysis in mind.
 Nevertheless, Morton encoding can also be used for other use-cases, such as the efficient searching of data-bases.

+The [`lindel`](https://crates.io/crates/lindel) crate is an extension of this one, also containing Hilbert functions.

 ## Usage
 The `morton_encode` and `morton_decode` functions ought to be sufficient for most use-cases.
 They are used as follows: